Renaming in distributed certification: Introduction

 In almost all the literature on distributed certification, one assumes that the nodes are equipped with unique identifiers, that is, every node is given a different integer, that it uses as a name.
 The classical assumption in distributed graph algorithms is that the range of these identifiers is $[n^c]:=\{1, \ldots, n^c\}$ for some constant $c>1$, where $n$ is the number of nodes.
 This is equivalent to saying that identifiers are binary words of length $O(\log n)$.
 One reason one does not use integers from $[n]$, is that it gives too much power to the algorithm, for example electing a leader can be done with no communication by electing the vertex with identifier 1.
 The range $[n^c]$ is also the classical assumption in distributed certification, and having directly range $[n]$ allows to easily shave log factors from known results, as we will see at the end of the paper.

 Therefore, in general, a natural question is whether we can perform a renaming procedure efficiently, that is, starting from identifiers in some arbitrary range $[M]$, and efficiently getting to range $[n]$ (which is equivalent to have an explicit bijection from the vertex set to $[n]$).
+This type of task is usually studied in the context of shared-memory systems (see \emph{e.g.}~\cite{Alistarh15}), but it is also meaningful in synchronous systems.

 In the context of certification, this translates to the question: suppose every node is given as input a new integer from the smaller range, can we certify that these integers form a proper identifier assignment?
 We prove two results related to this question.

-\begin{restatable}{theorem}{ThmSeb} In any $n$-vertex graph, there exists an identifier renaming from range $[M]$ to range $[n]$ that can be locally certified with $O(\log M)$ bits. \end{restatable}
+\begin{restatable}{theorem}{ThmSeb} In any $n$-vertex graph, there exists an identifier renaming from range $[M]$ to range $[n]$ which can be locally certified with $O(\log M)$ bits. \end{restatable}

 A direct consequence of this theorem is that for local certification with certificates of size $\Omega(\log n)$, assuming identifiers in $[n^c]$ or $[n]$ is equivalent.
 Indeed, when nodes are given identifiers in $[n^c]$, one can encode in the certificates a new identifier assignment from $[n]$ as well as its certification with $O(\log n)$ bits.